CFP: Present Past: Time, Memory, and the Negotiation of Historical Justice

 The Historical Dialogues, Justice, and Memory Network (www.historicaldialogues.org) is coordinated by an international Steering Committee and the Alliance for Historical Dialogue and Accountability (AHDA), at the Institute for the Study of Human Rights (ISHR), Columbia University.

 Instructions for submitting abstracts for panels, roundtables and individual presenters are below.
-The deadline for submitting abstracts is May 15, 2017.
+The deadline for submitting abstracts has been extended to June 20, 2017.
 Please note that we have a specific call for a panel on Genocide Prevention for which travel grants may be available.

 Panels consist of a chair and three 20-minute papers or four 15-minute papers.
 The chair is expected to start the panel in a timely manner, to introduce each panelist (no more than 1 minute), to ensure that speakers keep to their allotted time, and to moderate the Q and A. More information about submitting an abstract can be found below.